 - Lifespan Human Development (6 semester credits).
 The Lifespan Human Development requirement is met by either:

-- Taking a lifespan human development, psychology, or sociology course that covers human development from birth to death; or
+- Taking a one human development, psychology, or sociology course that covers the entire lifespan of human development from birth to death; OR

 - Completing both a child development course and a gerontology/psychology of aging course.

 - If a completed course covers both halves of the entire life span, i.e., birth to adulthood and then from adulthood to the end of life, then a second psychology course (not a general psychology course) must be completed to fulfill this requirement.
 This second psychology course must cover topics such as health, cognition, social, perception, personality, or gender.

 - The two courses must be above the introductory level.